Nightdavisao/N7EternalMobile/README.md

 ## FAQ
 *No one really asked me anything below so call it a QA*
 **Q: Does it work in iOS?**
 A: I don't know.
-I could ~~steal~~ borrow an iThing from my family and tell you if it works, but instead [you can tell me](https://www.reddit.com/message/compose/?to=nightdavisao) and I will gladly edit this answer.
-In theory it should work if the LÖVE's version in the App Store is updated to 11.4.
+[You can tell me](https://www.reddit.com/message/compose/?to=nightdavisao) and I will gladly edit this answer.
 **Q: Does it work with the LÖVE's Play Store version?**
 A: No. Don't even try it.
 You will miserably fail to make it work, this version is just too outdated.
 **Q: Does transferring the files by the usual way (through the Windows Explorer) works?**